-The Committee will review this statement annually and, in the case of any material change in the Committee's policy before the end of a period of six months beginning with the date of that change.
+The Committee will review this statement annually and, in the case of any material change in the Committee's policy, before the end of a period of six months beginning with the date of that change.
 The Committee will consult with such persons as it considers appropriate and take proper advice when revising this statement.

-APPENDIX A - INVESTMENT STRATEGIES (27 SEPTEMBER 2023)
+APPENDIX A - INVESTMENT STRATEGIES (JUNE 2024)

-Strategy name Investment objective Investment strategy description Lothian P Pension Fund Main To generate returns sufficient to pay pensions as they fall due.
-To invest in the following exposures: Policy group Target weight 2021-2024 Permitted range Equities 60% 50-70% Real Assets 20% 10-30% Non-Gilt Debts 10% 0-20% LDI (Formerly Gilts) 10% 0-20% Cash 0% 0-15% Total 100% MEG To invest exclusively in UK Gilts and Cash matching the duration employer liabilities with the duration of the invested assets.
-(Mature Employers Group) To achieve a return in line with gilts that match the duration of the liabilities.
-Employers line with gilts that match the duration of he duration of the invention of the inve ested assets.
-Employers Group) line with gilts that match the duration of the liabilities.
-To achieve a return in line with a 50:50 employer liabilities with the theorem of the temperature of temper he duration of the invention of the inve ested assets.
-Employers Group) line with gilts that match the duration of the liabilities.
-To achieve a return in line with a 50:50 investment in the Main Strategy and the MEG Strategy employer liabilities with the theorem of the temperature of temper he duration of the inve nt in the Main Strategy he following exposure and the MEG Employers Group) line with gilts that match the duration of the liabilities.
-To achieve a return in line with a 50:50 investment in the Main Strategy and the MEG Strategy and generate a employer liabilities with the second he duration of the invention of the inve ested assets. and the MEG es: Permitted Employers Group) line with gilts that match the duration of the liabilities.
-To achieve a return in line with a 50:50 investment in the Main Strategy and the MEG Strategy and generate a return that pays employer liabilities with the second he duration of the inve nt in the Main Strategy he following exposure Target weight 2021-2024 ested assets. and the MEG es: Permitted range Employers Group) line with gilts that match the duration of the liabilities.
-To achieve a return in line with a 50:50 investment in the Main Strategy and the MEG Strategy and generate a return that pays pensions as they fall employer liabilities with the second he duration of the invest nt in the Main Strategy the following exposure Target weight 2021-2024 30% ested assets. and the MEG es: Permitted range 25-35% Employers Group) line with gilts that match the duration of the liabilities.
-To achieve a return in line with a 50:50 investment in the Main Strategy and the MEG Strategy and generate a return that pays employer liabilities with the second he duration of the invest nt in the Main Strategy the following exposure Target weight 2021-2024 30% 10% ested assets. and the MEG es: Permitted range 25-35% 5-15% Employers Group) line with gilts that match the duration of the liabilities.
-To achieve a return in line with a 50:50 investment in the Main Strategy and the MEG Strategy and generate a return that pays pensions as they fall employer liabilities with the second t in the Main Strategy the following exposure Target weight 2021-2024 30% 10% 5% ested assets. and the MEG es: Permitted range 25-35% 5-15% 0-10%
+Strategy name Investment objective Investment strategy description

+Lothian P ension Fund

+Main To generate returns sufficient to pay pensions as they fall due.
+To invest in the following exposures:

+Policy Group Target Weight 2024 - 2027 Permitted Range

+Equities 55% 45 - 65%

+Real Assets 20% 10 - 30%

+Credit 8% 0 - 20%

+Sovereigns 15% 5 - 25%

+Cash 2% 0 - 15%

+Total 100%

+MEG (Mature Employers Group) To achieve a return in line with gilts that match the duration of the liabilities.
+To invest exclusively in UK Gilts and Cash matching the duration of employer liabilities with the duration of the invested assets.

+50/50 To achieve a return in line with a 50:50 investment in the Main Strategy and the MEG Strategy and generate a return that pays pensions as they fall due.
+To invest 50:50 investment in the Main Strategy and the MEG Strateg which results in the following exposures:

+Policy Group Target Weight 2024 - 2027 Permitted Range

+Equities 27.5% 17 - 37%

+Real Assets 10% 5 - 15%

+Credit 4% 0 - 8%

+Sovereigns 57.5% 47 - 67%

+Cash 1% 0 - 10%

+Total 100%

+Buses

-Buses To generate sufficient returns to pay pensions owed to members formerly employed by Lothian Buses as they fall due.
+To generate sufficient returns to pay pensions owed to members formerly employed by Lothian Buses as they fall due.

 To invest in a proportion of the MEG Strategy and the Main Strategy that reflects the maturity of liabilities.
-This is currently 45:55.
+From 1 April 2024, the strategic split is 50:50 (previously 45:55).
 Based on the Main Strategy, the Buses Strategy will have the following exposures:

-Policy group Target weight 2021-2024 Permitted range
+Policy Group Target Weight 2024 - 2027 Permitted Range

-Equities 33.0% 28-38%
+Equities 27.5% 17 - 37%

-Real Assets 11.0% 6-16%
+Real Assets 10% 5 - 15%

-Non-Gilt Debt 5.5% 0-11%

-LDI (formerly Gilts) 50.5% 40-60%

-Cash 0.0% 0-10%
+Credit 4% 0 - 8%

+Sovereigns 57.5% 47 - 67%

+Cash 1% 0 - 10%

 Total 100%

 Scottish Homes Pension Fund

 Scottish Homes To match cash flows from gilt income and redemption payments as closely as possible with the expected liability payments of the pension fund to minimise the risk of additional employer contributions being required.

 To invest all assets in UK gilts and cash.
-As some liabilities are fixed in nature and some are inflation- linked, in the strategy is to invest in both nominal and index-linked gilts to match cash flows with liability payments one year beyond the next actuarial valuation.
+As some liabilities are fixed in nature and some are inflation-linked, in the strategy is to invest in both nominal and index-linked gilts to match cash flows with liability payments one year beyond the next actuarial valuation.
 Longer dated liability payments are duration matched.